The Ultimate Guide to Requirements Traceability Matrix (RTM)

 The decision to use an RTM template depends on your project's complexity, the resources available, and your organization's preferences.
 Templates can streamline the RTM creation process and provide a consistent approach to requirement traceability.
 However, if your project has unique requirements or if you prefer a more flexible and tailored approach, you may choose to create a customized RTM without relying on a template.

 Ketryx is a leading provider in the field of requirements management and traceability compliance that offers a comprehensive software solution that allows teams to work while within their own tools and systems to effectively manage requirements, establish traceability, and ensure compliance.
 With Ketryx, users can create and maintain RTMs, link requirements to other artifacts, track the progress of requirement implementation, and generate reports for documentation and auditing purposes.

-For more information on Traceability and to see example templates, visit the Ketryx Learning Center to download our eBook Discover Why Traceability Doesn’t Have to Be So Hard.
+For more information on Traceability and to see example templates, download our eBook on Navigating Traceability.